 The distribution requirement exposes students to the diversity of scholarly disciplines at Harvard.
 Starting in Fall 2019, students graduating in May 2020 or later must complete one departmental (non-Gen Ed) course in each of the three main divisions of the Faculty of Arts and Sciences (FAS) and the Paulson School of Engineering and Applied Sciences (SEAS):

 The online course catalogue contains information about which distribution requirement a course will fulfill.

 Courses used to fulfill the distribution requirement may be taken pass/fail, with the permission of the instructor.
-However, when the same courses are being used to fulfill a concentration or secondary field requirement, there may be limitations on the pass/fail options.
-Students should consult with their advisers before choosing this option.
+However, when the same courses are being used to fulfill a concentration or secondary field requirement, there may be limitations on pass/fail options.
+Students should check with their advisers.

 Please consult the Harvard College Handbook for Students for more information on requirements for the Harvard College degrees.
 Questions about the distribution requirement may be sent to email@example.com.